-Despite being routinely implemented in criminal network studies, most algorithmic approaches focus on detecting communities characterized by dense connectivity within each block and sparser connections among different blocks \citep{girvan2002,newman_2004,newman2006,blondel_2008}.
+Despite being routinely implemented in criminal network studies, most algorithmic approaches focus on detecting communities characterized by a dense connectivity within each block and sparser connections among different blocks \citep{girvan2002,newman_2004,newman2006,blondel_2008}.
 This constrained search is expected to provide a limited and possibly biased view of the key modules that are hidden in criminal networks.
-For instance, Figure~\ref{F1} clearly highlights a core--periphery structure underlying the {\em Infinito network}, with communities of affiliates in peripheral positions and groups of bosses at the core.
-According to panel (a) in Figure~\ref{F2}, state--of--the--art algorithms for community detection \citep{blondel_2008} applied to the {\em Infinito network} obscure such patterns by over--collapsing some {\em locali}, while failing to separate affiliates from bosses.
+For instance, Figure~\ref{F1} clearly highlights a core-periphery structure underlying the {\em Infinito network}, with communities of affiliates in peripheral positions and groups of bosses at the core.
+According to panel (a) in Figure~\ref{F2}, state-of-the-art algorithms for community detection \citep{blondel_2008} applied to the {\em Infinito network} obscure such patterns by over-collapsing some {\em locali}, while failing to separate affiliates from bosses.

-These issues motivate a focus on alternative solutions aimed at grouping nodes which are characterized by common connectivity patterns within the network, rather than just exhibiting community structures.
+These issues motivate focus on alternative solutions aimed at grouping nodes which are characterized by common connectivity patterns within the network, rather than just exhibiting community structures.
 One possibility to address this goal from an algorithmic perspective is to rely on spectral clustering \citep{von2007}.
-This strategy accounts for general block structures and possesses desirable properties, including consistency in estimation of the partition structure underlying various model--based representations \citep{rohe2011,sussman2012,sarkar2015,lei2015,athreya2017,zhou_2019}.
+This strategy accounts for general block structures and possesses desirable properties, including consistency in estimation of the partition structure underlying various model-based representations \citep{rohe2011,sussman2012,sarkar2015,lei2015,athreya2017,zhou_2019}.
 As shown in panel (b) of Figure~\ref{F2}, this yields improvements in learning complex block structures within the {\em Infinito network} relative to classical community detection algorithms.
-Nonetheless, spectral clustering lacks extensive methods for inference beyond point estimation, requires pre--specification or heuristic algorithms to choose the unknown number of groups, and faces practical instabilities.
-As a result, this strategy is sub--optimal relative to carefully chosen model--based approaches; see panel (c) in Figure~\ref{F2} for an example of the gains that can be obtained over spectral clustering by the methods developed in Sections \ref{sec_2}--\ref{sec_3}.
+Nonetheless, spectral clustering lacks extensive methods for inference beyond point estimation, requires pre-specification or heuristic algorithms to choose the unknown number of groups, and faces practical instabilities.
+As a result, this strategy is suboptimal relative to carefully chosen model-based approaches; see panel (c) in Figure~\ref{F2} for an example of the gains that can be obtained over spectral clustering by the methods developed in Sections~\ref{sec_2}--\ref{sec_3}.